solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

   - Install a Solana wallet app and set your wallet app to [Devnet](https://api.devnet.solana.com/)
   - Create a React app that uses Wallet Adapter to have users sign transactions
-description:
-  "Solana wallets store your secret key and allow you to sign transactions.
-You can make websites communicate with wallet apps using the Solana Wallet Adapter."
+description: "Connect with installed browser wallets from your React apps."
 ---

 ## Summary